UrbanOS-Public/streams-to-event-hub/README.md

 Made to be run manually from your local machine.

+## Making changes

+-   Made code changes
+-   Up version in chart and values yaml
+-   New image and chart will be pushed up afterwards

 ## Notes

 A summary of messages received / successfully forwarded will be logged every 20